 Some of the highlights of the 2021 budget include:

 - Staffing enhancements at The John M Parrott Centre that will further augment our infection control capacity from both an auditing, coaching and mentoring perspective and resource utilization approach helping to achieve customer service excellence.

 - Continuation of the Community Paramedic Pilot Program as well as service enhancements to Paramedic Services at the Stone Mills base.

 - Funding for systems to help support the Development Approval Process across the County.

-- $12.3 million for capital improvements to County Roads & Bridges, including rehabilitation and paving of portions of County Roads 2 & 41 and Phase 3 of “Diggin Downtown Napanee”, a joint project to reconstruct Dundas Street with the Town of Greater Napanee.
-The County will receive $1.3 million in federal gas tax funds and $759,000 from the Province to assist with the cost of road projects.
+- $12.9 million for capital improvements to County Roads & Bridges, will include construction of a Roundabout at the intersection of County Roads 10 & 1, a joint project with the Tyendinaga Township.
+Also, 10.5 kms of hot mix paving and 22.0 kms of surface treated roads.
+The County will receive $1.3 million in federal gas tax funds and $762,000 from the Province as well as $746,000 from the Investing in Canada Infrastructure Program to assist with the cost of road projects.

-- $75,000 per year for a ten year period for the University Hospitals Kingston Foundation capital campaign.
+- $75,000 per year for a ten year period (from 2019 to 2028) for the University Hospitals Kingston Foundation capital campaign.